SEKOIA-IO/documentation/_shared_content/develop/guides/formats/smartdescriptions.md

 # How to write smart descriptions

 An event can be hard to read as a raw data.
-To make the visualization and the understanding of events easier, smart-descriptions help displaying important information to the user.
+To make the visualization and the understanding of events easier, smart descriptions help displaying important information to the user.

 ## Organization

-Smart-descriptions are defined in the directory `_meta/smart-descriptions.json` in the format.
+Smart descriptions are defined in the directory `_meta/smart-descriptions.json` in the format.
 The document is written in [JSON](https://json.org) dialect.

 The root element of the document is a JSON-array.
-This array contains a set of smart-descriptions.
+This array contains a set of smart descriptions.

-## Smart-description
+## Smart description components

 A smart description consists of: